battle of buxar

 Timeline of the Battle of Buxar

 • 1757: Plassey Paves the Way: The British East India Company defeats the Nawab of Bengal, Siraj-ud-Daulah, at Plassey.
-This victory establishes their foothold in Bengal.
+This victory established their foothold in Bengal.

 • 1760: A Fallen Emperor Seeks Allies: Mughal Emperor Shah Alam II loses his throne and seeks support from Indian rulers to regain power.

-• 1762: Discontent in Bengal: The British-appointed Nawab of Bengal, Mir Qasim, rebels due to disagreements over trade and revenue.
+• 1762: Discontent in Bengal: The British-appointed Nawab of Bengal, Mir Qasim, rebelled due to disagreements over trade and revenue.

 • 1764: A Coalition Forms: Shah Alam II joins forces with the Nawabs of Oudh and Bengal to challenge the British East India Company.

-• October 22nd, 1764: Decisive Battle at Buxar: The British, led by Hector Munro, overpower the Indian coalition with superior weaponry and tactics.
+• October 22nd, 1764: The British, led by Hector Munro, overpower the Indian coalition with superior weaponry and tactics.

 • November 1764: Surrender and Treaty: Shah Alam II surrendered to the British and signed the Treaty of Allahabad.

-• August 1765: The Company’s Dominance Secured: The Treaty of Allahabad grants the British East India Company the right to collect revenue from Bengal, Bihar, and Orissa, solidifying their control over these regions.
+• August 1765: The Company’s Dominance Secured: The Treaty of Allahabad grants the British East India Company the right to collect revenue from Bengal, Bihar, and Orissa, solidifying its control over these regions.

 This timeline highlights the rising tensions, the formation of resistance against the British, and their ultimate victory at Buxar.
 The treaty that followed cemented their dominance in the region.

-Outcome and Result of the Battle of Buxar
+What was the outcome and result of the Battle of Buxar?

 1. The ultimate victory